-Figure 6: Simulated overcurrent input signal and output control signal of the interlock interface electronics HARD TUBE MODULATOR AND ITS CONTROL ELECTRONICS The schematic diagram of the modulator is shown in Fig. 7.
+Figure 3: Simulated overcurrent input signal and output control signal of the interlock interface electronics.

+HARD TUBE MODULATOR AND ITS CONTROL ELECTRONICS

+The schematic diagram of the modulator is shown in Fig. 4.
 The klystron TH2089 is equipped with a modulation anode (MA).
 The MA voltage with respect to the cathode determines the intensity of the electron beam current departing from the cathode.
 By varying the MA voltage, the klystron beam current can be controlled, and hence klystron output power can be controlled while keeping RF drive level and operating voltage constant.
 Because ADS RFQ operates in pulse mode, emphasis of ADS RF system research is laid on the long pulse modulator, which can change duty factor and amplitude of the klystron output power.
-The modulator's parameters are: - Output pulse width: up to 3ms. - Duty factor: $1\% \sim 10\%$, continuously adjustable. - Output peak voltage with respect to the cathode: ≤ 62KV.
+The modulator's parameters

+- Output pulse width: up to 3ms. - Duty factor: 1% ~ 10%, continuously adjustable. - Output peak voltage with respect to the cathode: ≤ 62KV.

-Figure 7: Schematic diagram of hard tube modulator The modulator is the type of the hard tube floating deck modulator.
+Figure 4: Schematic diagram of hard tube modulator.

+The modulator is the type of the hard tube floating deck modulator.
 It mainly comprises the HV resistors, the HV tetrode TH5186 and its control electronics.
-The tetrode is suited for 100kV-operation voltage, made by Thomson Company.
+The tetrode is suited for 100kV operation voltage, made by Thomson Company.
 The function of the tube is that of a variable high voltage resistor.
 The tube together with the HV resistors 1.25 M Ohms and 3.125 M Ohms form an adjustable resistive voltage divider, which determines the maximum and minimum MA voltage.

 Because the tetrode is at cathode potential, all control signals must be insulated.
 For this reason, the optical fibers, the low level control card and the control electronics of the tetrode grid are employed.
 The low level control card is developed for converting a voltage signal to a frequency signal that passes on via optical fiber, and vice versa.
-A signal derived from the low level control card, the frequency of which is proportional to the voltage of a modulation control signal, is sent via the optical fiber to the control electronics of the tetrode grid.
-Through conversion by the control electronics, the tetrode grid obtains variable biasing supply (V{G1}) (see Fig. 8).
+A signal derived from the low level control card, the frequency of which is proportional to the voltage value of a modulation control signal, is sent via the optical fiber to the control electronics of the tetrode grid.
+Through conversion by the control electronics, the tetrode grid obtains variable biasing supply (V{Gl}) (see Fig. 5).
 Thus, the tube represents either infinite or a very small resistance value compared to those of the HV resistors (1.25 M Ohms and 3.125 M Ohms).
-By means of the variable grid supply, the internal impedance of the tube can be varied between the mentioned two extremes.
-The test voltage waveforms of a modulation control signal and the tetrode grid voltage (V{G1}) are given in Fig. 9.
-Besides the HV resistors, the HV tetrode TH5186 and its control electronics, two 100kV insulating transformers and a 10-Ohms carbon-ceramic resistor are also housed in
+By means of the variable grid supply, the internal impedance of the tube can be varied between the above mentioned two extremes.
+The test voltage waveforms of a modulation control signal and the tetrode grid voltage (V{Gl}) are given in Fig. 6.

-Figure 8: V{G1} and frequency signal from the voltage to frequency converter
+Figure 5: V{G1} and frequency signal from the voltage to frequency converter.